Karlz-Bandz/angular_hair_by_bieszczii_2_0/README.md

 --------------------------------

 This is a front-end project which has been written by myself for a hairdresser company.
-Below is a link to this website:
+Below is a link to the website:

 https://hairbybieszczii.pl